ARTICLE 1

 constructionism.
 It is a view that treats all discourses, including its

-self, Science, what it is to be human… as relational constructions.
+self, Science, what it is to be human

 when oral/aural ways of relating are well developed they tend to be